DynareJulia/Dynare.jl/doc/src/running-dynare.md

 - `noclearall`

-  By default, `dynare` will issue a `clear all` command to MATLAB (\<R2015b) or Octave, thereby deleting all workspace variables and functions; this option instructs `dynare` not to clear the workspace.
+  By default, Dynare will issue a `clear all` command to MATLAB (\<R2015b) or Octave, thereby deleting all workspace variables and functions; this option instructs Dynare not to clear the workspace.
-  Note that starting with MATLAB 2015b `dynare` only deletes the global variables and the functions using persistent variables, in order to benefit from the JIT (Just In Time) compilation.
-In this case the option instructs `dynare` not to clear the globals and functions.
+  Note that starting with MATLAB 2015b Dynare only deletes the global variables and the functions using persistent variables, in order to benefit from the JIT (Just In Time) compilation.
+In this case the option instructs Dynare not to clear the globals and functions.

 - `onlyclearglobals`

-  By default, `dynare` will issue a `clear all` command to MATLAB versions before 2015b and to Octave, thereby deleting all workspace variables; this option instructs `dynare` to clear only the global variables (i.e. `M_, options_, oo_, estim_params_, bayestopt_`, and `dataset_`), leaving the other variables in the workspace.
+  By default, Dynare will issue a `clear all` command to MATLAB versions before 2015b and to Octave, thereby deleting all workspace variables; this option instructs Dynare to clear only the global variables (i.e. `M_, options_, oo_, estim_params_, bayestopt_`, and `dataset_`), leaving the other variables in the workspace.